 Don’t skip on the juices!
 In Chicago, most Italian beef subs are fully submerged in the flavorful au jus before serving.
 Listen, it may be messy but, dang, is it delicious!
 Use a large spoon or small ladle to drizzle a bit (or a lot) of the extra juice on top of the meat and peppers.
 Alternatively, serve the juices on the side for dipping.

 Hosting a party or tailgate?
-I love to set out slider rolls or mini pretzel buns for more reasonable portions and easier consumption.
+I love to set out slider rolls or mini pretzel buns and serve along with au jus for more reasonable portions and easier consumption.

 This recipe results in incredibly rich beef that doesn’t need to be met with heavy toppings.
 Sometimes, there’s beauty in simplicity.
 But, if you’re craving extra decadence or freshness, there are ways to layer that in without overpowering the sandwich.